Reason # 1754 – The Ballad of John and Frank

 Here’s a copy of the unreleased, and likely never to be released medley for your listening pleasure.
 This is Zappa, so be forewarned if you’re the sensitive type:

-If you happen to be the curious type, here are some direct links to the unedited concert:
+If you happen to be the curious type, here is unedited concert:

 I’m ambivalent about Lennon and the Beatles but have been a FZ fan for 37 years.
 I found this site by doing a google search on “Frank Zappa + John Lennon” I want to thank you for having the 1988 tour Beatles medley.
 On the same tour of course, he took some musical digs at Jimi Hendrix, Cream and Led Zeppelin.